 More recently, RSA 231:81-a came into effect August 2, 2019.
 That statute says that when more than one residential owner enjoys a common benefit from a private road, the new law requires each residential owner to contribute “equitably” to the “reasonable cost” of maintaining the private road.
 As with RSA 674:41, RSA 231:81-a does not define private road.

-Subdivision regulations sometimes use the word “road” without fleshing out its meaning, resulting in a “we’ll know it when we see it” approach.
+Subdivision regulations sometimes use the word “road” without fleshing out its meaning.
+This results in a “we’ll know it when we see it” approach.

 And what about implied easements in subdivisions?
-Recording a subdivision plan, and then conveying lots according to the plan, ordinarily creates an implied easement to use the roads on the plan, but does that make those “roads” private roads for RSA 674:41 and RSA 231:81-a?
+Recording a subdivision plan, and then conveying lots according to the plan, ordinarily creates an implied easement to use the roads on the plan.
+However, does that make those “roads” private roads for RSA 674:41 and RSA 231:81-a?

 This much, at least, can be said: while all private roads likely also are easements, not all easements are private roads.